 For better or for worse, the credit economy is here to stay; at least for the foreseeable future.
 The debate between using cash or credit isn’t a new one, and both have their well-documented strengths and weaknesses.
 The trick is, to know when to use each to your advantage.
 If you have to be part of the system, you might as well make it work for you!

-The great thing about cash (and it’s the way I think about it), is that you either have it, or you don’t.
+The great thing about cash is that you either have it, or you don’t.
 No messing around, repayment plans, interest rates, or late fees.
 You earn it, you spend it, and you go and earn some more.
 The simple life!

 Living your daily life using cash can be a great way to develop discipline in your spending habits.
 It goes hand in hand with learning to budget.
-You can’t spend what you don’t have, so you learn to be careful how you spend and regulate your cash flow so that you never find yourself stuck without finances.
+You can’t spend what you don’t have, so you learn to be careful.
+You regulate your cash flow so that you never find yourself stuck without money.
 There’s also something about physically seeing the money in your bank account diminish that helps you understand the value of a pound.

 However (and here’s the big ‘but’), credit is an unavoidable part of society.
 Without a credit history, you will find it nearly impossible to buy or enter into big contracts, such as buying a house.
 It’s a way of spending money that you can’t avoid; so you need to learn to understand it.

-Credit cards are probably the most prevalent way of borrowing money currently.
-Because of this (depending on your credit history!) you can really afford to shop around to get the best deals.
+Credit cards are probably the most prevalent way of borrowing money.
+Because of this, you can really afford to shop around to get the best deals.

 We all know the drill; only borrow what you can afford to pay back, always pay off your credit card each month to avoid paying interest on the money you borrowed, and always pay on time or you’ll be charged.